jdelamer/csci-128/source/labs/function_turtle.rst

 **NOTE:**  :doc:`If you forget how to do the function, go back to the class notes. </topic3>`

-In this lab you will aply what you learned on something different: Turtle!
+In this lab you will apply what you learned on something different: Turtle!

-Turtle is a old drawing tool in python.
+Turtle is an old drawing tool in python.

 1. Open colab.
 On a first cell copy, paste and execute the next lines: